 What Is A Web Developer?

-Before we go through the difference between web developer and graphic designer, we should first get to know what each of them does, what their occupation actually consists of.
+Before we go through the difference between web developers and graphic designers, we should first get to know what each of them does, what their occupation actually consists of.

 The web developer is mainly interested in the technical aspects of creating a website, what lies behind the pretty texture and the nice design.